NickyBleiel/discovery-sf/connect.md

    -  HTML
    -  JSON
 -  {{site.data.keyword.discoveryshort}} source crawls do not delete documents that are stored in a collection.
 When a source is synced (re-crawled), new documents are added, updated documents are modified to the current version, and documents deleted in the original data source remain in the collection as the version last stored.
-- If you modify anything on the Salesforce, Microsoft SharePoint Online, or Box configuration screen and then click the **Save and Sync** button, a crawl is started (or restarted if one is already running) at that time.
+- If you modify anything on the Salesforce, Microsoft SharePoint Online, IBM Cloud Object Storage, Microsoft SharePoint 2016 On-Premise, or Box configuration screen and then click the **Save and Sync** button, a crawl is started (or restarted if one is already running) at that time.
 - If you select an on-premise data source, you must first install and configure IBM Secure Gateway.
 See [Installing IBM Secure Gateway for on-premise data](/docs/services/discovery-sf/connect.html#gateway) for more information.

 ## Box